 The financial statements of EFI have been prepared on the accrual basis of accounting in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) 2016-14 Presentation of Financial Statements for Not-for-Profit Entities.
-The ASU was adopted for the year ended December 31, 2018 and applied retrospectively.

 Tax status

 EFI has been granted exemption by the Internal Revenue Service (IRS) from federal income taxes under section 501(c)(3) of the Internal Revenue Code.
 The Internal Revenue Service has determined that the EFI is not a private foundation.
 EFI is required to report unrelated business income to the Internal Revenue Service and the District of Columbia.